Pippa sat on the windowsill in the workroom with Bear and looked out at the sky. The other dolls had told her to wait there until they called her.

 The Writer picked up the book from the library for Pippa, and she read it.

-Another time, she told the boys there were medicines in a cabinet a young human child could get into when they were trying to baby-proof the house for The Writer, so she could babysit for a neighbor.
+Another time, Pippa told the boys there were medicines in a lower cabinet, when they were trying to baby-proof the house for The Writer, so she could babysit for a neighbor.
 Emil and Billy were very grateful to her, and they told her so.
 It made her proud, even though she would not have known what was in that cabinet if she hadn't already looked.
 (That had been before she knew better, though.)

 "What a great family of dolls to walk through life with!"
 Pippa said to Bear as she was remembering all these things.